Tuesday, May 27, 2025

 Moving on into propeller design, all the standard blunders on this subject appear.
 After showing Hyde carefully measuring original Wright propellers at the Franklin Institute, Crouch once more marvels at the Wrights’ realization that a propeller should be just a rotating wing, and that this “underscores the nature of their genius”.
 Then NOVA joins the cheering by proclaiming “the Wrights solved the fundamental riddle of propeller design.”

-(This can be seen on page 162 of Lorenz and Herweg’s 1976 edition of Chanute’s book.
+(This can be seen on page 162 of Lorenz and Herweg’s 1976 edition of Chanute’s book.)

 Unfortunately, the Wrights did just the opposite, making their propellers wider toward the tips.
 Although somewhat helpful in developing thrust with very low-speed props, this caused excessive stress loading there.
 This stress may have contributed to the failure of a propeller at Ft.
 Myer in 1908 causing the crash that injured Orville’s back and killed Lt.
 Thomas Selfridge.

-About 25 and a half minutes into the video, NOVA does a completely bungled foray into Langley’s Aerodrome testing.
+About 25 and a half minutes into the video NOVA does a completely bungled foray into Langley’s Aerodrome testing.
 They show the photos of both separate attempts while claiming there was just one attempt, and in that one the aircraft went up 60 feet, then down, and then broke up before falling into the river, a description that’s not even close to what actually happened.
 It is well known that there were two attempts to fly Langley’s manned airplane.
 Photos clearly shown two completely different failures, the aircraft not gaining altitude in either attempt.

-Next, Crouch zips quickly through the 1903 tests at Kitty Hawk, giving the distances and times claimed for Orville’s first and Wilbur’s last attempts on the 17th of December.
+Next Crouch zips quickly through the 1903 tests at Kitty Hawk, giving the distances and times claimed for Orville’s first and Wilbur’s last attempts on the 17th of December.
 He then claims that was “the day that changed history.”
 Not content, NOVA jumps in claiming that within one year after that the Wrights built an aircraft that could fly for 30 minutes.
 It was actually two years before they accomplished that with a substantially modified aircraft.

 NOVA next covers Wilbur’s successful demonstrations in Europe without mentioning Orville’s demonstrations at Ft, Myer that included the crash due to propeller failure that killed Lt.
 Tom Selfridge.
 They then show the photo of the first Wright factory at Dayton without noting that, in order to sell airplanes, for their Model B they had to abandon the canard elevator, the patented coordinated control, the catapult, and eventually on a later model, even wing warping.
 They also don’t mention that the company basically failed within six years and was eventually merged with the Martin company.

-Thirty-three minutes into the 54-minute video, the focus changes to Ken Hyde’s ill-fated attempt to build and fly an accurate reproduction of the Wright Model B.
+Thirty-three minutes into the 54-minute video, the focus changes to Ken Hyde’s ill-fated attempt to build and fly an accurate reproduction of the Wright Model B. He is shown measuring the authentic Model B at the Franklin Institute, using the same type of thread to weave fabric, and the same aluminum stain on the wood struts.

-Constructing the replica aircraft
+Constructing the replica

-He is shown measuring the authentic Model B at the Franklin Institute, using the same type of thread to weave fabric, and the same aluminum stain on the wood struts.
 He even found an original Wright Model B engine in California, brought it back to his facility at Warrenton, Virginia, and rebuilt it.
 Creating this exact replica and getting it to flying condition took a team over ten years and required funding of seven figures by donors including the Northrup-Grumman and Curtiss-Wright Corporations.

 While showing roll-out of the B replica, Crouch mentions that most of the Wright-trained exhibition pilots were killed in them.
 Ken follows that by courageously saying one must take chances to fly one, and you had to be brave to attempt it.
 He then makes the prophetic statement that most pilots of B’s were killed due to confusion and miss-use of the flight controls.
 He planned to avoid this fate by practicing on a specially programmed simulator.
 Ironically, he mentions the simulation showed the aircraft had a tendency to side slip when moderately banked.